 There is no waiting 2 hours at the airport and no transfer from the airport.
 All you have to do is get past check-in at the cruise terminal and voila- your vacation starts!
 Once you are on the ship, you can get lunch, start exploring the ship and relax by the pool.

 Boarding Tip: I suggest boarding early.
 Some cruise lines ask you to reserve a check-in time, I suggest picking an earlier time slot.
 That way after you board, you can get in and have lunch there.
 If you board late, you should eat prior to boarding because many of the eateries close down mid-afternoon.

 Packing Tip: After you board, your check-in luggage will not be delivered to your room until later in the afternoon.
 It’s a good idea to pack an overnight bag with essentials that you carry on board.
+I like this luggage with spinner wheels.
 This is especially important when traveling with kids.
 I usually pack a change of clothes, bathing suits, flip flops, toys/devices, toiletries, snacks, and medication.